kalda-co/kalda/posts/2021/jan/lgbtqia-meaning.md

 ### **A - Asexual / Ally**

 Asexuals are people who do not experience, or experience at a low level, sexual desire.
-A person can also be aromantic, meaning they do not experience romantic attraction.
+A person can also be [aromantic](https://kalda.co/blog/what-does-it-mean-to-be-aromantic){:target="_blank"}, meaning they do not experience romantic attraction.

 Allies are people who align themselves with the community and fight for civil rights or provide support to those affected by issues, but are themselves not Lesbian, Gay, Bisexual, Trans, Queer, Questioning or Asexual.